Excerpts and Translations FAQ

-The publishing rights to my first two books, Whipping Girl and Excluded, are controlled by Seal Press, part of the Hachette Book Group.
-This means that they - *and only they* - can grant permission for excerpts from those books.
-Their contact page is here: hachettebookgroup.biz/contact-us/.
+For excerpts and reprints: The publishing rights to my books Whipping Girl, Excluded, and Sexed Up are controlled by Seal Press, which is an imprint of Hachette Book Group.
+This means that they—*and only they*—can grant permission for excerpts or reprints from those books.
+Please consult Hachette’s FAQ page for instructions on how to contact them about this (see “Rights and Permissions” section).

 • According to the Fair Use doctrine, fairly short excerpts can be used without permission provided that they are properly cited.
 While there is no cut-and-dried word limit here, I have been told that excerpts of 50 words or less are generally considered safe.
 If the excerpt is longer, you might want to secure permission.